-NEW: Research is underway as to how many Library services will remain open, and in what location, during the renovation.
-The Library Board has recommended this approach.
+NEW: The library will not close during the renovation.
+Research is underway as to how many services will remain open and in what location.

 The City Council approved funds for Construction Management at Risk (CMAR) services.

 The Library Board of Directors recommended an option that places the children's area on the lower level, all adult sections on the upper level, and the main entrance on the corner of Virginia Ave. and Park Ave.